-- (1) All judging equipment, together with the measuring and scoring system(s) (both hardware and software) to be used must be approved by the ISC Judges Committee and meet the requirements as stated on the list of accepted electronic or other equipment, measurement and scoring systems.
-An Organiser wishing to use equipment and/or system(s) not yet approved must submit this equipment and/or system(s) for approval to the Judges Committee and the relevant discipline(s) Committee(s) at his or the manufacturer's expense prior to the ISC Plenary Meeting at which the bid is accepted. - (2) In accordance with the Organiser Agreement, the Organiser must provide and pay for the judging equipment, measurement and scoring system(s) necessary to properly evaluate and score all jumps and performances made during the FCE and to properly conduct any course for Judges in Training. - For Indoor Skydiving, the equipment will include all the cameras used to record the performance, the positions of which must be approved by the CJ. - (3) The Organiser must also provide sufficient personnel to put in place and remove all equipment and scoring system(s) and the necessary number of secretaries and scorers for the Panel of Judges. - (4) Any Automatic Measuring Device, which is used for judging must be acceptable to the CJ and needs the approval of the Jury.
-The Automatic Measuring Device and/or the Media
+(1) All judging equipment, together with the measuring and scoring system(s) (both hardware and software) to be used must be approved by the ISC Judges Committee and meet the requirements as stated on the list of accepted electronic or other equipment, measurement and scoring systems.
+An Organiser wishing to use equipment and/or system(s) not yet approved must submit this equipment and/or system(s) for approval to the ISC Judges Committee and the relevant discipline(s) Committee(s) at his or the manufacturer's expense prior to the ISC Plenary Meeting at which the bid is accepted.

+- (2) In accordance with the Organiser Agreement, the Organiser must provide and pay for - (i) the judging equipment - (ii) measurement and scoring system(s) necessary to properly evaluate and score all jumps and performances made during the FCE and to properly conduct any course for Judges in Training. - (iii) the presence and continuous assistance during the competition of an SP Technical Scoring Director, a WS Technical Scoring Director, and an Electronic Dubbing and Scoring Operator.

+For Indoor Skydiving, the equipment will include all the cameras used to record the performance, the positions of which must be approved by the CJ.
-Recording System must be connected to a constant power source so that there can be no voltage or current fluctuations, which would cause an erroneous reading or recording.
-The Media Recording System must have a dual station digital dubbing capability and must be approved by the CJ.

-- (5) The recording, playback and all auxiliary equipment must be full High Definition input and full High Definition output, other than for ST and CP, and must provide viewing for the Judges. - (6) The Media Recording System must be able to provide copies of all jumps/performances in compliance with 4.9.3. - (7) For official training and/or competition jumps for FS, CF, AE, WS Acrobatic each aircraft or all team videographers must be equipped with the means to write down information that is recorded as directed by the relevant Competition Rules. - (8) The organiser must provide a fast, and secure internet connection for all results and supporting images and videos to be uploaded without interruption to the ISC Official Results Website.
+- (3) The Organiser must also provide sufficient personnel to put in place and remove all equipment and scoring system(s) and the necessary number of secretaries and scorers for the Panel of Judges. - (4) Any Automatic Measuring Device, which is used for judging must be acceptable to the CJ and needs the approval of the Jury.
+The Automatic Measuring Device and/or the Media Recording System must be connected to a constant power source so that there can be no voltage or current fluctuations, which would cause an erroneous reading or recording.
+The Media Recording System must have a dual station digital dubbing capability and must be approved by the CJ. - (5) The recording, playback and all auxiliary equipment must be full High Definition input and full High Definition output, other than for CP, and must provide viewing for the Judges. - (6) The Media Recording System must be able to provide copies of all jumps/performances in compliance with 4.9.3. - (7) For official training and/or competition jumps for FS, CF, AE, WS Acrobatic each aircraft or all team videographers must be equipped with the means to write down information that is recorded as directed by the relevant Competition Rules. - (8) The organiser must provide a fast, and secure internet connection for all results and supporting images and videos to be uploaded without interruption to the ISC Official Results Website.